 Please note that there are free website options available however if you go this route I would use this as a temporary solution.

 Any tripod from Wal-Mart or Amazon will do.
 You could easily find one for less than $20.00.
-A better one like the SunPak Tripod 6000PG will cost a little more but will likely last longer.
+I like the Manfrotto Compact Action Tripod and use it daily.